SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ### Ad Blocking:
-Ad blocking has become a necessity beacuse of the web's amount of malicious ads.
-Supporting your favourite websites should be done in a different and more secure way – donations, subscribtions,&#8230;
+Ad blocking's become a necessity beacuse of the web's amount of malicious ads.
+Supporting your favourite websites should be carrited out in a different and more secure way – donations, subscribtions,&#8230;

 #### FOSS Local VPN:
 - Blokada: http://blokada.org/